ibm-cloud-docs/solution-tutorials/sql-database.md

 3. Once the push process is finished you should be able to access the app.
 No further configuration is needed.
 The file `manifest.yml` tells the IBM Cloud to bind the app and the database service named "sqldatabase" together.

 ## Security, Backup & Recovery, Monitoring
 The {{site.data.keyword.dashdbshort_notm}} is a managed service.
 IBM takes care of securing the environment, daily backups and system monitoring.
-In the entry plan the database environment is a multi-tenant setup with reduced administration and configured options for users.
-However, if you are using one of the enterprise plans there are [several options to manage users, to configure additional database security](https://www.ibm.com/support/knowledgecenter/SS6NHC/com.ibm.swg.im.dashdb.security.doc/doc/security.html), and to [monitor the database](https://www.ibm.com/support/knowledgecenter/SS6NHC/com.ibm.swg.im.dashdb.admin.mon.doc/doc/c0001138.html).
+When you are using one of the enterprise plans there are [several options to manage users, to configure additional database security](https://www.ibm.com/support/knowledgecenter/SS6NHC/com.ibm.swg.im.dashdb.security.doc/doc/security.html), and to [monitor the database](https://www.ibm.com/support/knowledgecenter/SS6NHC/com.ibm.swg.im.dashdb.admin.mon.doc/doc/c0001138.html).

 In addition to the traditional administration options the [{{site.data.keyword.dashdbshort_notm}} service also offers a REST API for monitoring, user management, utilities, load, storage access and more](https://www.ibm.com/support/knowledgecenter/SS6NHC/com.ibm.swg.im.dashdb.doc/connecting/connect_api.html).
 The executable Swagger interface of that API can be accessed in the menu behind the "book" icon under "Rest APIs".
 Some tools that can be used for monitoring and more, e.g., the IBM Data Server Manager, can even be downloaded under the "Downloads" section in that same menu.